SHEDOOMTC/shedoomtc.github.io/index.md

 It is a FUTURE  of boundless possibilities;
 one of limitless adventure and exploration

-A future where we stretch the laws of physics to the limit; where we apply scientific progress to the boundaries of unspeakable wealth and health; It is this feature we seek; this is the feature we will pursue…
+A future where we stretch the laws of physics to the limit; where we apply scientific progress to the boundaries of unspeakable wealth and health; It is this future we seek; this is the future we will pursue…

-Because, when we get there, we will suddenly realize that all the limitations around us were in our minds and never were realities
+Because, when we get there, we will suddenly realize that all the limitations around us were in our minds and were never realities